 How to Use Apt-Offline to Install Debian or Ubuntu Packages

-πŸ’ Scenario You have one computer that’s connected to the internet (Online System) and another computer that’s not connected to the internet (Offline System), but you want to install or update software on the Offline System.
-Here comes the Apt-Offline utility as solution.
-What is
+💭 Scenario You have one computer that’s connected to the internet (online system) and another computer that’s not connected to the internet (offline system), but you want to install or update software on the offline system.
+Here comes the Apt-Offline utility as a solution.
+What

 How to Install and Use Pipx on Linux